Bayesian Nested Latent Class Models for Cause-of-Death Assignment using Verbal Autopsies Across Multiple Domains: Discussion

 Finally, we conclude by highlighting two additional open questions.
-First, questions remain about the accuracy of labels in the training data.
-A common practice of collecting labeled VA data is by having physician experts read and assign a cause best describing the death either individually or through panel discussion.
-The final consensus causes of death are treated as the ground truth.
+First, the proposed model relies on reference deaths with known causes of death from multiple training domains.
+A common practice of collecting labeled VA data is by having physician experts read and assign a cause best describing the death.
+The assigned causes of death are treated as the ground truth.
 However, many factors could contribute to the misclassification of deaths and lead to noise in these training labels.
 In particular, when a new disease emerges and limited information about the disease is known, such as during the early periods of the COVID-19 pandemic, higher rate of misclassification may be expected from the training labels.
 A key challenge, therefore, will be to identify latent classes that correspond to misclassified or unseen causes.
 Methods dealing with label noises in classification tasks \citep{liu2020peer,liu2021understanding} could potentially improve cause-of-death assignment models and produce more realistic characterization of uncertainties.
 Second, a grand challenge with VA is to embed the analysis framework into the mortality surveillance system to detect changes and abnormalities.
 Modeling the temporal drift of the data distribution is highly useful for surveillance purposes.
 Covariate-dependent modeling \citep{moran2021bayesian} is also important in this context, as additional information from both the population mortality surveillance and individual deaths could further help understand transferability and explain changes in mortality profile.
 We leave these topics for future work.